DaveY61/flask-mod-template/README.md

    - Check the checkbox next to the module name
    - Click "Update Config" to apply changes

-5. To set a default role for new users: (optional)
+5. To control access for specific users:
    - Go to the "Role Setup" page
-   - Select a role from the dropdown menu labeled "Default Role"
-   - Click "Save Default Role" to apply the change
-   - New users will now be automatically assigned this role upon registration
-   - Note: The user's role can be changed later or set to "No Role" in the User Setup page

-6. To control access for specific users:
-   - Go to the "Role Setup" page
    - Create a new role or edit an existing one
    - Select the modules that should be accessible for this role
    - Go to the "User Setup" page
    - Assign the appropriate role to each user

-7. The changes will take effect immediately for GUI settings, role assignments, and module enabling/disabling.
+6. The changes will take effect immediately for GUI settings, role assignments, and module enabling/disabling.
 No application restart is required.

 ## Role-Based Access Control